-a) A submarine cable system should have a long lifetime and be highly reliable.
+- a) A submarine cable system should have a long lifetime and be highly reliable.
 The main reason for this that the construction and maintenance of a link is long and expensive because of the difficulty in accessing a submerged plant.
-Moreover, most submarine links are of strategic importance in the transmission network - the interruption of a link usually results in significant loss of traffic and revenue.
+Moreover, most submarine links are of strategic importance in the transmission network the interruption of a link usually results in significant loss of traffic and revenue. - b) A submarine cable system should possess mechanical characteristics which enable it:

-- b) A submarine cable system should possess mechanical characteristics which enable it: - to be installed accurately with correct slack and with due attention to safety considerations on the seabed - deep water installations can reach up to 8,000 metres.
+- to be installed accurately with correct slack and with due attention to safety considerations on the seabed - deep water installations can reach up to 8 000 metres.
 (In general, submarine cable systems shall be installed, buried or inspected by specially designed cable ships and submerged equipment.
 Detailed information of such cable ships and submerged equipment (i.e., ploughs, ROVs, etc.) is contained in Appendix I); - 2) to resist environmental conditions on the sea bottom at the installation depth, particularly hydrostatic pressure, temperatures, abrasion, corrosion and marine life; - 3) to be adequately protected (i.e., by armouring or burying) against aggression, due for example to trawlers or anchors; - 4) to survive recovery from such a depth, and subsequent repair and relay, with due safety considerations. - c) The material characteristics of a submarine cable system should enable the optical fibre: - 1) to achieve its desired reliability over its design lifetime; - 2) to tolerate stated loss and aging mechanisms, especially bending, strain, hydrogen, stress, corrosion and radiation. - d) The transmission quality of a submarine cable system should follow, as a minimum [ITU-T G.821] or [ITU-T G.826] or [ITU-T G.828] or [ITU-T G.8201].

-Figure 1 shows the basic concept of optical fibre submarine cable systems and boundaries.
+Figure 1(a) shows the basic concept of optical fibre submarine cable systems and boundaries.
 Optical submarine repeaters or optical submarine branching units could be included, depending on each system requirement.
+Figure 1(b) shows the diagram of interoperable optical fibre submarine cable systems and boundaries.

-In Figure 1, "A" denotes the system interfaces at the terminal station (where the system can be interfaced to terrestrial digital links or to other submarine cable systems), and "B" denotes beach joints or landing points.
+In Figure 1, "A" denotes the system interfaces at the terminal station (where the system can be interfaced to terrestrial digital links or to other submarine cable systems), "B" denotes beach joints or landing points, and "C" denotes interoperable cable portion interface.
 Numbers in brackets in the figure refer to [ITU-T G.972].

-Figure 1 - Example of optical fibre submarine cable systems
+Figure 1 - Examples of (a) optical fibre submarine cable systems, (b) interoperable optical fibre submarine cable systems